jeka-dev/jeka/dev.jeka.core/src/main/doc/FAQ.md

       ...
 ```

-### My run class does not compile so I can't invoke any Jerkar method as 'help' or 'scaffold#run'.
+### My run class does not compile so I can't invoke any Jeka method as 'help' or 'scaffold#run'.
 What can I do ?

 You can specify a built-in run class to run.
 This way, compilation won't occur.
-For example `jerkar -RunClass=JkRun help` or `jerkar -RC=JkRun scaffold#run java#"`.
+For example `jeka -RunClass=JkRun help` or `jeka -RC=JkRun scaffold#run java#"`.

 # Compilation

 ### How can I choose the JDK used to compile ?

-Jerkar uses the JDK it is running on to compile production or test code.
+Jeka uses the JDK it is running on to compile production or test code.
 If code must be build on a another JDK version, you can specify JDK path for different version.
-Just mention it as option, for example in your _[JERKAR HOME]/options.properties_ file.
+Just mention it as option, for example in your _[JEKA HOME]/options.properties_ file.

 ```
 jdk.6=/software/jdk6